smarthomej/addons/bundles/org.smarthomej.transform.math/README.md

 The values need to be either decimals or strings.
 For bit-wise operations hexadecimal notation (e.g. `0x67`) or binary notation (e.g. `0b00010000`) are supported for both, value and state.

+Arithmetic math Profiles have an optional configuration parameter `itemName` which allows to use an alternative Item State as value for the transformation.
+The Item State will be prioritized if given and different from `UnDefType` and interpretable as a decimal number.

 ## Full Example

 Example Items: